Vietnam.vn - Nền tảng quảng bá Việt Nam

 Địa phương đầu tiên ở Trung Quốc ban hành quy định về phản gián - Ảnh 1.

-Chongqing City of China
+Chongqing City, China

 Last month, China's Ministry of State Security called on citizens to participate in counterintelligence work, creating a channel for individuals to report suspicious activities and praising and rewarding them.

-The United States has expressed concern about the operations of its companies in China after Beijing expanded its anti-espionage law.
+The United States has expressed concern about the operations of its companies in China after Beijing expanded its Anti-Espionage Law.

 Source link